-- Additional adults are clearly directed to support learning. - During Power Literacy and Power Maths learning support assistants support children with significant challenging behaviour to engage in the model. - During Power Literacy and Power Maths a reading team of learning support assistants work across the school to ensure children are heard read individually at the targeted frequency. - Learning support assistants are always clear about who they are supporting and why so that this does not prevent children becoming independent learners. - Additional planned interventions /groups take place in the afternoon to support children emotionally and so they can rapidly catch up to national standards
+- Additional adults are clearly directed to support learning. - Learning support assistants are always clear about who they are supporting and why so that this does not prevent children becoming independent learners. - Additional planned interventions /groups take place in the afternoon to support children emotionally and so they can rapidly catch up to national standards.